SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 ### Check battery

-WIO GPS Board is designed for tracking moving things outdoor.
+Wio Tracker is designed for tracking moving things outdoor.
 So you can power the board via a 3.7V Lipo battery with JST1.0 connector and check the voltage of your battery easily.

 !!!Warning
     Make sure the positive and negative end of your battery is connected right, otherwise the board may be damaged.